Matrix denoising for weighted loss functions and heterogeneous signals: Introduction

-As a byproduct of our analysis of weighted loss functions, we derive a new matrix denoising algorithm for \emph{unweighted} Frobenius loss that asymptotically is never worse than optimal singular value shrinkage, but may be significantly better.
-We call this method \emph{localized denoising}.
-Localized denoising exploits heterogeneity in $\X$'s singular vectors.
-Informally, this means that when certain blocks of coordinates of $\X$ are known to contain more of the signal's energy than others, localized denoising will outperform shrinkage.
+Our new method of \emph{localized denoising} is designed for unweighted loss.
+Unlike singular value shrinkage, however, localized denoising exploits heterogeneity in $\X$'s singular vectors; when certain blocks of coordinates of $\X$ are known to contain more of the signal's energy than others, localized denoising outperforms shrinkage.
+At the same time, localized denoising's asymptotic performance is never worse than shrinkage's, and so localized denoising inherits shrinkage's well-known optimality properties.